manonheff/aramis-lab.github.io/README.md

 ### 3 - Adding a Job Offer

+#### Add the job description to the website's assets

+Make sure to add the full job description in PDF format in `docs/job_offers/year/month` (you might have to create the year and month folders corresponding to your offer).

+#### Update the html page

-To add a job offer, update the `docs/pages/job_offers.html` page using the following template:
+To add a job offer, update the `docs/pages/job_offers.html` page using the following template (make sure to update the relevant fields like the link to the job offer you just added):

 ```html
 <!-- Example HTML code for a publication -->